Rules for traveling to / from Italy after 3 June

 - From 3 June, persons entering or returning to Italy from these countries will no longer be subject to health surveillance and self-isolation for 14 days., unless they were in other countries in the 14 days prior to entry into Italy.

-- For example, a person entering Italy from France on 14 June will be subject to self-isolation if he entered France from the United States on 4 June, but will not be subject to isolation if the movement from the United States to France took place by May 30 or if he was in Germany from 31 May to 13 June.
-From 3 to 15 June, for journeys to and from countries other than those listed above, the same rules shall apply until June 2 for all travel to and from abroad (see previous question).
+- For example, a person entering Italy from France on 14 June will be subject to self-isolation if he entered France from the United States on 4 June, but will not be subject to isolation if the movement from the United States to France took place by May 30 or if he has been in Germany from 31 May to 13 June.
+June 3 for all travel to and from abroad (see previous question).